 $955

-Released in 1958, the film addresses significant themes such as social stigma, dysfunctional family dynamics, and class inequality—examining their effects on human psychology and group decision-making.
+First released in 1958, the film delves into profound themes such as social stigma, family dysfunction, and class inequality, exploring the influence these factors have on perception, judgment, and group dynamics.

-Widely regarded as a cinematic masterpiece, "12 Angry Men" builds tension through its intense psychological drama, unfolding almost entirely within a single jury room.
+Praised as a cinematic masterpiece, "12 Angry Men" captivates audiences through its claustrophobic setting—unfolding almost entirely in a single jury room—and its psychological intensity, which builds layer by layer as tensions rise.

 Recommended: